Back to California

 Probation

-A period after a crime where someone is not in jail but must follow rules set by the court.
+A period after a criminal sentence where the person is not sent to jail but must follow certain rules set by the court.

 Limits and Unknowns